ModelEarth/community/resources/censusreporter/README.md

 	Warning: Bottle installation failed: building from source.
 	==> Downloading https://ftp.gnu.org/gnu/mpc/mpc-1.1.0.tar.gz

 You'll need to have PostgreSQL installed first above.

+**Question:** Can we modify so it's not necessary to install PostgreSQL, and only use the API?

 	pip install wazimap